danielfett/inetbox.py/README.md

  * `energy_mix` and `el_power_level` should be set together.
 You don't need to set these values unless you have a Combi E-version.
  * `energy_mix` can be one of `none`/`gas`/`electricity`/`mix`
  * `el_power_level` can be set to `0`/`900`/`1800` when electric heating or mix is enabled
+ * `heating_on_off` is a value that is synthetic (i.e., derived from the other values in software) that simply reflects if the room heating is on or off.
+If it is set to `on`, it tries to restore the previous room heating setting.

 Note: Since some settings only work together, like `target_temp_room` and `heating_mode`, the service does not apply changes immediately.
 Instead, changed settings are collected and only applied after a wait time of about a second.
 To change this time, set the `updates_buffer_time` setting in the `miqro.yml` file to the desired wait time in seconds (see settings below).